arlac77/svelte-guard-history-router/README.md

 ### continue

-Continue transition to its original destination.
+Continue a transition to its original destination.
 Shortcut for this.transition.continue()
+Does nothing if there is no transition.

+### abort

+Abort a transition.
+Shortcut for this.transition.abort()
 Does nothing if there is no transition.

 ### subscribe